 Public Good.
 The care and education of young children birth to age 8 is a public good and responsibility as well as a critical component of economic health for all communities.
 Employers and communities need to come together to support a highly qualified and diverse workforce.

 Teaching is a Worthy Profession.
 Teaching across the birth to 8 continuum is a worthy profession and science indicates that a teacher’s impact is lifelong.
 Early childhood teachers deserve respect and compensation.

 Focus on Children.
 The best interest of the children should be paramount.
 Children’s early learning trajectories depend on the quality of their early learning experiences.
 Teachers need knowledge of child growth and development as well as the requisite skills and competencies.

 Disparities Must be Addressed.
 The racial, ethnic, and income disparities in care, education and outcomes are urgent.
 The systemic racism in our country and in our state has meant that not all children have the same start in life.
-Given the growing racial and ethnic diversity of the US population, underserving children indigenous children, children of color and children in immigrant families will create growing economic disparities.
+Given the growing racial and ethnic diversity of the US population, underserving indigenous children, children of color and children in immigrant families will only create more economic disparities.
 It is critical to maintain and increase linguistic and cultural diversity in the workforce.
 It is important to engage and empower diverse stakeholders in the plan development and bring all voices to the table.

 Progress Will Take Time.
 It will take many years to achieve the vision and therefor it is important to set incremental measures that can inform changes and course correction along the way.

 There are 35,000 children under age five from low-income homes who are currently unable to access high-quality early childhood due to the shortage of access funds as well as the shortage of early childhood providers and programs.
 Supporting and enhancing the early childhood profession will, in turn, support and enhance children’s development.
 The most important period of brain growth happens in the first five years of life.
 What happens for children during this critical period matters.